flipmcf/CasterPak/Readme.md

 gunicorn and thread issues are a bit harder.
 Included is a sample gunicorn config `gunicorn-debug.conf.py` that launches the flask application in a single thread you can debug.

-`sudo ./venv/bin/python3 -m gunicorn --config gunicorn-debug.conf.py`
+`sudo ./venv/bin/python3 -m gunicorn -b :5000 --config gunicorn-debug.conf.py`

 Please configure the debug configuration to your needs.